BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Examples of Pseudo-reward Value Signalling

 These terms help where the RL agent \textit{underestimates} the value of getting to certain states, by rewarding it for reaching them.
 A common example is \textit{goal proximity}-based reward shaping \citep{ng1999policy,ghosh2018learning,lee2021generalizable,ma2022vip}; which rewards each step of progress towards a goal in problems where the true reward is only at the goal itself.
-The goal location varies across MDPs in $p(M)$ but is fully observable from the initial state, therefore going towards it yields no information and thus does not increase $\VoI^\Bstar$, but is Bayes-optimal because it maximizes $\VoO^\Bstar$.
-An RL algorithm that is not initialized with this prior information wouldn't know to prioritize going towards the goal over any other state, and would have to discover the sparse reward there through blind trial and error.
-Shaping rewards compensate for this, making it predict approaching the goal will maximize its value.
+The goal location varies across MDPs in $p(M)$ but is fully observable from the initial state, therefore going towards it yields no information and thus does not increase $\VoI^*$, but is Bayes-optimal because it maximizes $\VoO^*$.
+An RL algorithm that is not initialized with this prior information would not prioritize going towards the goal over any other state, and would have to discover the sparse reward there through blind trial and error.
+Shaping rewards compensate for this, incentivizing behavior that approaches the goal.

 Another common example with the same underlying mechanism is rewarding points scored in points-based-victory games like Pong.
-But if winning is not purely points-based, this is not necessarily good signal for $\VoO^\Bstar$; e.g., \citet{Clark_Amodei} found an agent learned to crash itself to maximize points, when the true goal was to place first in the race.
+But if winning is not purely points-based, this is not necessarily good signal for $\VoO^*$; e.g., \citet{Clark_Amodei} found an agent learned to crash itself to maximize points, when the true goal was to place first in the race.